Functionalism (philosophy of mind): The Chinese room

 The Chinese room argument by John Searle is a direct attack on the claim that thought can be represented as a set of functions.
 The thought experiment asserts that it is possible to mimic intelligent action without any interpretation or understanding through the use of a purely functional system.
 In short, Searle describes a person who only speaks English who is in a room with only Chinese symbols in baskets and a rule book in English for moving the symbols around.
 The person is then ordered by people outside of the room to follow the rule book for sending certain symbols out of the room when given certain symbols.
 Further suppose that the people outside of the room are Chinese speakers and are communicating with the person inside via the Chinese symbols.
 According to Searle, it would be absurd to claim that the English speaker inside knows Chinese simply based on these syntactic processes.
 This thought experiment attempts to show that systems which operate merely on syntactic processes (inputs and outputs, based on algorithms) cannot realize any semantics (meaning) or intentionality (aboutness).
 Thus, Searle attacks the idea that thought can be equated with following a set of syntactic rules.

 One common response to Searle's thought experiment is that there is a form of mental activity going on at a higher level than the man, and that the whole system needs to be considered.
-This suggests that the system does understand Chinese, even though the man in the room doesn't.
+This suggests that the system does understand Chinese, even though the man in the room does not.
 The man is analogized to a CPU in a computer system.
 In response, Searle suggested the man in the room could memorize all the rules and symbol relations.
 Even if he internalized all the rules and performed the operations in his mind, he would still be manipulating symbols without understanding their meaning, according to Searle.
 Some critics consider that this symbol-manipulating subsystem of the brain can be viewed as a kind of separate, virtual mind, which would understand Chinese.

 Functionalists also argue that it would be possible in theory to make a system that emulates on digital hardware each neuron of the brain of someone who understands Chinese, and that such a brain emulation would have the same mental processes, and would thus understand Chinese.